KitwanaSh/prompting-chat/README.md

 We shall have to work on this in a later time.
 For now, i am thinking about working in a different project.
 We shall see this next time.
 Once again, i had a blank day.
 I had a little headatche or something, i don't know.
 But i will see how i will develop.
+A week has gone.
+I spent too much time thinking about when and how i should continue up with this project.